19MisterX98/SeedcrackerX/README.md

 Dungeon cracking, fungus cracking don't work anymore.

+### Overworld

 Go to the config menu via "/seedcracker gui" (1.19.3+) or "/seed gui" (before 1.19.3) and make sure that Emeralds, Gateways, Biomes, Desert wells and Warped fungi are disabled since they aren't updated and can give wrong data.

-For cracking, you now need to find 5 structures from the listed ones:
+For cracking, you now need to get 40 bits of liftable structures and 32 regular bits from the listed ones:

   ### Supported Structures

-    - Ocean Monument
-    - End City
-    - Buried Treasure
+    - Igloo - 9 regular and liftable bits
-    - Desert Pyramid
+    - Desert Pyramid - 9 regular and liftable bits
-    - Jungle Temple
+    - Jungle Temple - 9 regular and liftable bits
-    - Swamp Hut
+    - Swamp Hut - 9 regular and liftable bits
-    - Shipwreck
+    - Shipwreck - 8 regular and liftable bits
-    - Igloo
-    - Pillager Outpost
+    - Pillager Outpost - 9 lifable bits
+    - Ocean Monument - 9 regular bits

 Any combination is valid.
 For example: 3 shipwrecks, 1 pyramid and 1 igloo.
 You can track your process with "/seed data bits" (look at the bits count for liftable structures)